fgiannetti/galera-java-client/README.md

 It is designed to be use as an alternative option to connect JVM applications to MariaDB/Percona galera nodes without HAProxy.

 The client has a load balance policy to distribute connection requests, it discovers new joined nodes automatically and activates/deactivates nodes based on Galera specific states, the primary component membership and network errors.
+In order to achieve this, galera-java-client opens a little connection pool that queries the cluster status periodically.
+This pool is separated from the pool that serves the requests.

 It doesn't implement the mysql protocol or manage jdbc connections by itself.
 It relies on mariadb-java-client to open connections and HikariCP to manage the connection pools against the MariaDB/Percona nodes.